SMRazaRizvi96/MixedReality-based-drone-controller/README.md

 Copy the **drone_control** package from this repository into the src folder of your ROS workspace.

 #### Step 2:
 Clone the [ROS-TCP-Endpoint](https://github.com/Unity-Technologies/ROS-TCP-Endpoint) into the src folder of your ROS workspace.
+This will allow a communication between Unity and ROS.

 #### Step 3:
-From [ROS-Unity Integration](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/README.md) clone the **unity_robotics_demo** and **unity_robotics_demo_msgs** packages into the src folder of your ROS workspace.
+From [ROS-Unity Integration](https://github.com/Unity-Technologies/Unity-Robotics-Hub/blob/main/tutorials/ros_unity_integration/README.md) clone the **unity_robotics_demo** and **unity_robotics_demo_msgs** packages into the src folder of your ROS workspace insude Ubuntu.
+Supporting packages for the Unity-ROS Communication.

 #### Step 4:
 Clone the [sjtu-drone](https://github.com/tahsinkose/sjtu-drone) package into the src folder of your ROS workspace.